 - A document approving the SEF to assess your Portuguese criminal records

 - Proof of accommodation in Portugal including address

 - If you are already based in Portugal, you have to provide proof of legal entry into Portuguese territory (i.e. visa)

 - Proof of legal stay (i.e. residence permit or a visa) if you are staying in a country that is not your country of origin

 The processing time for a Portuguese work visa varies.
 It can be quicker or delayed depending on the present circumstances.
 However, you should apply early and begin the process on time.

 A Portuguese work visa attracts more than one fee to be paid.
 Entry visas issued by the Portuguese Embassy can cost €90 (can differ from country to country).
 The fee to apply for a residence permit for work at the SEF is €83, and the fee to receive the residence permit for work from the SEF is €72.

 Duration Of A Portugal Work Visa

-I believe you have been enlightened regarding all you need to know about the Portugal Work Visa Application having read through it from beginning to end.
-We will like to know if you find this helpful in your work visa application process.
+I believe you have been enlightened regarding all you need to know about the Portugal Working Visa Application, having read through it from beginning to end.
+We would like to know if you find this helpful in your work Portugal job Visa application process.